A Brief History of Black and Asian History in England

 The arrival of people from Africa, Asia and the Caribbean has transformed and continues to transform England.
 The Another England project is gathering your photos and memories to help tell the story of our rich multicultural heritage through place.
-With help from the public, we are plotting the buildings and places where Black and Asian people have settled, worked and socialised on the Another England map.
-With each place you plot on the map, you can also share your photos and memories.
+With help from the public, we have plotted buildings and places where Black and Asian people have settled, worked and socialised on the Another England map.

 From 1918 - 2018, the project spans the period from the end of the Great War through to what will in 2018 be the 70th anniversary of the British Nationality Act.
 This period saw the break-up of the Empire and the devastation of the country through two World Wars.

 Another England draws attention to the role that Black and Asian people have played in the building of the nation into a vibrant multicultural society whilst recognising the challenges they have faced and continue to face.

 The project is exploring themes of Origins, Home, Work, Culture, Racism & Resistance and Place.